unisonweb/website/src/compare-lang/unison-for-java-devs.md

   pure -> pure
 ```

-To apply a handler, you pass it a codeblock or expression that uses the ability _as an argument_.
+To apply a handler, you pass it a code block or expression that uses the ability _as an argument_.

 ```unison
 main : '{IO, Exception} ()